PalmStoneGames/kube-cert-manager/docs/secure-deployment.md

 To use this you first need [RBAC enabled for your cluster](https://kubernetes.io/docs/admin/authorization/).

 You might also need some base RBAC roles installed so your cluster can operate.
-Then create the Service Account and roles in [this file](../k8s/rbac-example.yaml):
+Then create the Service Account and roles in the [`rbac-example.yaml`](../k8s/rbac-example.yaml) file:
 ```
 kubectl create -f rbac-example.yaml
 ```